G3N3SYS1/Model_Development/README.md

 apt-get -y install build-essential ffmpeg libsm6 libxext6
 ```

+Conda (Anaconda/Miniconda) will be used as the main virtual environment manager for this project.
+It allows for the creation of virtual environmtn
+and installation of non-python dependencies such as cudnn and cuda-toolkit.

+Poetry will be used to manage Python dependencies.

 ## Development
 Conda (Anaconda or Miniconda) is highly recommended to be used in development.
 A conda virtual environment should be created and dependencies should
 be installed within the venv.